apnadkarni/blt/man/graph.rst

 *pathName* **axis delete** ?\ *axisName*\ ... ?

-  Deletes the named axes.
-An axis is not really deleted until it is not longer in use, so it's safe to delete axes mapped to elements.
+  Deletes the one or more axes.
+Axes are reference counted. *AxisName* is not really deleted until it is not longer in use, so it's safe to delete axes mapped to elements.

 *pathName* **axis invtransform** *axisName* *value*